 We try never to publish anything unless it is of the highest quality, and meets one of our existing formats.
 These are:

-- AIRSHOW REVIEWS: A critical analysis of public airshows, including detailed descriptions of the air displays and insightful, perceptive feedback on the event as a whole (such as the showground layout, crowd and traffic management, and value for money).
+• AIRSHOW REVIEWS: A critical analysis of public airshows, including detailed descriptions of the air displays and insightful, perceptive feedback on the event as a whole (such as the showground layout, crowd and traffic management, and value for money).
 The goal is to help readers to imagine what a specific airshow/performer was like, and help them to decide whether they would like to go to that show or chase down that performer in future.
-Reviews are typically between 1,000 and 2,500 words, and must be accompanied by at least 20 images, featuring most of the aircraft that took part in the flying displays.
+Reviews are typically between 1,000 and 2,000 words, and must be accompanied by at least 20 images, featuring most of the aircraft that took part in the flying displays.
+They should be detailed and useful; assume that your reader is very familiar with airshows.
+They should be left with a vivid picture of what the show was like, from the showground queues and catering through to the quality and individual manoeuvres of the rarest flying display participants, and they should have a clear indication of how it compares to other airshows globally.
+Think of it like a film review: remember that you are reviewing the event, not giving factual information on the aircraft or pilots.

 EXAMPLE 1 | EXAMPLE 2

 As is probably obvious from the above list, we’re very unlikely to accept applications from writers who are not also photographers, and vice-versa.
-It goes without saying that the quality of your writing, photography and videos must be excellent (we would not accept images showing frozen propellers, for example), and a detailed knowledge of the global airshow industry is essential.
-When contributing for the first time, please provide some examples of your writing, photography and/or filming to help us assess your application.
+It goes without saying that the quality of your photography or videos must be excellent (we would not accept images showing frozen propellers, for example), a detailed knowledge of the global airshow industry is essential and you must be able to write fluently in English to a very high standard, with interesting and detailed descriptions, precise and insightful vocabulary, good grammar and varied sentence structure.

 STYLE GUIDE FOR WRITTEN SUBMISSIONS